Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data

 where $\tilde{l}=\tilde{l}(\bU)$ and $\delta_{jj'}= F(C(t_j, t_{j'}))= F(g(\sum_{k=1}^{d}\sum_{l=1}^{d} u_{kl} B_k(t_j) B_l(t_{j'})))$.
 Only the second term of the objective function $\tilde{l}$ in \eqref{eq: obj-obs} depends on $\bU$.
 Hence, minimizing $\tilde{l}$ is equivalent to minimizing the nonlinear least square objective function $\sum_{1\leq j < j' \leq m} (\hat{\tau}_{jj'} - F(g(\sum_{k=1}^{d}\sum_{l=1}^{d} u_{kl} B_k(t_j) B_l(t_{j'}))))^2$ with respect to $\bU$.
 This minimization problem hence translates to fitting a regression model using non-linear least squares \citep{bates1988nonlinear} to obtain estimate of the coefficients $u_{kl}$.
 In particular, we have,

-Subsequently, $\hat{C}(s,t) = g(\sum_{k=1}^{d}\sum_{l=1}^{d} \hat{u}_{kl}B_k(s) B_l(t)), s\ne t,$ is the estimator of the correlation function.
+Subsequently, $\hat{C}(s,t) = g(\sum_{k=1}^{d}\sum_{l=1}^{d} \hat{u}_{kl}B_k(s) B_l(t)), s\ne t,$ is the estimator of the correlation function ($\hat{C}(t,t)=1$).
 The Gauss–Newton algorithm within \texttt{nls} function in R is used to solve the non-linear optimization problem.
 The choice of the number of basis functions $d$ controls the smoothness of the estimated latent correlation.
-We follow a truncated basis approach \citep{Ramsay05functionaldata,fan2015functional}, by restricting the number of B-spline basis to be small in both directions to incorporate smoothness.
-The developments of simultaneous estimation of the latent correlation with smoothness constraint is left for future.
+In this article, we follow a truncated basis approach \citep{Ramsay05functionaldata,fan2015functional}, by restricting the number of B-spline bases to be small in both directions to incorporate smoothness.
+The development of a regularized estimation approach of the latent correlation with smoothness constraint will be pursued in future research.